RITlug/ritlug.github.io/_drafts/meeting-announcement-template.md

     Why don't we use the site global variables from the config you ask?
     Well, those are subject to change, so for historical reasons.
     Also, we get better metadata this way.

+    Finally, REMOVE THIS ENTIRE COMMENT BLOCK.
+    The first thing in the file NEEDS to be the "---" line

  -->